Gare Saint-Lazare (Monet series)

 Gare Saint-Lazare is a series of oil paintings by the French artist Claude Monet.
-The paintings depict the smoky interior of this railway station in varied atmospheric conditions and from various points of view.
+The paintings depict the smoky interior of the eponymous railway station in varied atmospheric conditions and from various points of view.
 The series contains twelve paintings, all created in 1877 in Paris.
 This was Monet's first series of paintings concentrating on a single theme.

 This Impressionist series was deeply influenced by modernization and industrialization in the nineteenth century, presenting a busy train station in different times of a day.
 Monet finished the Gare Saint-Lazare series in the first half of 1877 and exhibited seven of the twelve paintings at the Third Impressionist Exhibition in the same year.
 Today, the Gare Saint-Lazare paintings are scattered in institutions all over the world, including Musée d'Orsay, Fogg Art Museum, Art Institute of Chicago, National Gallery, Musée Marmottan Monet, Pola Museum of Art, Lower Saxony State Museum, and other private collections.

 Background

-Gare Saint-Lazare station is the terminus of the first railway in Paris and one of the six largest terminuses in Paris, which opened in 1837.
+Saint-Lazare station is the terminus of the first railway in Paris and one of the six largest terminuses in Paris, which opened in 1837.
 During the 1850s and 1860s, the station had expanded at an exponential rate due to industrialization, and it attracted contemporary painters including Monet, Manet, and Caillebotte.
 In the 1870s, contemporary artists started to draw inspiration from trains, stations, and railways.
-One critic felt compelled to call the entire Impressionist movement “the School of the place de l’Europe,” which referred to Gare Saint-Lazare’s square.
+One critic felt compelled to call the entire Impressionist movement “the School of the place de l’Europe,” which referred to Gare Saint-Lazare's square.